This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 It’s universally popular with chewers and is used even by police, drug enforcement and military K-9 teams, as well as the Schutzhund and AKC competition trainers.

 Recommendations don’t come much higher than that!

-Made using carbon Black Ultra-Flex™, the Extreme is puncture-resistant and about as indestructible as a dog toy can be.
+Made using carbon Black Ultra-Flex™, the Extreme is puncture-resistant and comes close to being an indestructible dog toy.

 It’s non-toxic too and can even be stuffed with treats, which is guaranteed to keep your heavy chewer occupied, stave off boredom and ease any separation anxiety they may suffer from.
 For this reason, the Kong is also recommended for owners about to start crate training with their dogs.

 The Extreme also doubles up as an interactive toy to help you get involved in playtime.
 It has an unpredictable bounce on it due to its undulating curved design, which is perfect for games of fetch with playful pups.

 Kong Wobbler Toy – Tough AND Mentally Stimulating